akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 It's required to call `done()` when the function is done, and if there's an error to indicate it by calling `done(err)`.
 This means the function can do asynchronous code execution.
 Only one Mahabhuta function will execute at a time.

 The jQuery functionality is the subset implemented by [the Cheerio module](https://www.npmjs.org/package/cheerio).
-Cheerio has its own implementation of the jQuery API, and the authors give their rationale on the project page.
-What's available is the portion of jQuery which makes sense on the server.
-It does not use JSDOM under the covers, for speed and for more liberal HTML parsing.
+Cheerio has its own implementation of a subset of the jQuery API.
+The Cheerio authors give their rationale for not implementing the entire jQuery API on the project page.
+What's important for us is that because it doesn't use JSDOM under the covers, Cheerio is faster and more liberal parsing HTML.

 Asynchronous processing can be done in a Mahabhuta function, if special care is taken to ensure `done` is called when every last erg of asynchronicity has been accomplished.